Hit enter after type your search item

 Create tooltips based on pure CSS

-The hint.css is a library for creating the tooltips in your web pages.
+The hint.css is a library for creating the tooltips on your web pages.
 No JavaScript or jQuery is required rather it uses HTML5 data attributes.
 The CSS3 transitions are also used for creating effects.

 Developer’s page Download library